awsdocs/aws-organizations-docs/doc_source/orgs_manage_create.md

    A verification email is automatically sent to the address that is associated with your master account\.
 There might be a delay before you receive the verification email\.

 1. Verify your email address within 24 hours\.
-For more information, see [Email Address Verification](#about-email-verification)\.
+For more information, see [Email address verification](#about-email-verification)\.

 1. Add accounts to your organization as follows:
-   + To create an AWS account that is automatically part of your AWS organization, see [Creating an AWS Account in Your Organization](orgs_manage_accounts_create.md)\.
+   + To create an AWS account that is automatically part of your AWS organization, see [Creating an AWS account in your organization](orgs_manage_accounts_create.md)\.
-   + To invite an existing account to your organization, see [Inviting an AWS Account to Join Your Organization](orgs_manage_accounts_invites.md)\.
+   + To invite an existing account to your organization, see [Inviting an AWS account to join your organization](orgs_manage_accounts_invites.md)\.
 **Note**
 You can add new accounts to your organization without verifying your master account's email address\.
 To invite existing accounts, you must first verify that email address\.